 When you get thirsty, you know that your body needs more water.
 Unfortunately, in our modern culture, we think that thirst is our body’s way of saying it needs a carbonated soft drink or anything liquid EXCEPT water.
 Your body needs to excrete at least 16 ounces of fluid each day through urine in order to function well.
 In addition, when you consider all of the processes that use water, responding appropriately to thirst becomes even more critical.

-In case you need help, one way to make water more accessible is to keep some in nice glass containers such as green glass beverage dispensers which are decorative as well as useful.
+In case you need help, one way to make water more accessible is to keep some nice glass containers, which are decorative as well as useful, filled with water in your refrigerator.

 If you always have an available supply of cold water, you will be more likely to drink it when you are thirsty.
-If you need a larger capacity, there is a 4 gallon glass beverage dispenser with spigot and ice chamber available that may help with this.
+If you need a larger capacity, there are larger glass beverage dispensers with spigots and ice chambers available that may help with this.

 Glass containers are better than even the best plastic